Ivanovic27/LIU-Compiler/README.md

 # LIU-Compiler
-Compiler for Compiler Design class 2019a
+Compiler of language LIU for Compiler Design class January - May 2019 Developed with ANTLR4 and Python

 # Update Lexer and Parser
 ```